Fiction: The Four Pillars

 “You be dead, witch!”
 Frank kept screaming obscenities, his voice trailing away in the thicket.

 When she was sure Frank had disappeared, Miss Cherry softened, put down the weapon, and turned to Nellie.

 “You knew this was comin', baby girl.”

 “No, no. I meant is the baby alright?”

 Nellie suddenly threw herself over the side of the porch and heaved vomit all over the wild indigo flowers.
 Miss Cherry went to her, holding her hair back and stroking her head.
 When Nellie was through, she wiped her mouth and rolled onto her back.

-“Let's get you inside, baby girl,” said Miss Cherry as she stood.
+“Let's getcha inside, baby girl,” said Miss Cherry as Nellie stood.
 She looked down at Nellie's bare feet.
-“Need to find you a pair of foot coverin’s, too.”
+“Need to find ya a pair of foot coverin’s, too.”

 Miss Cherry extended a hand.
 It was warm and apologetic.
 Nellie stood.

-“My bag,” Nellie said as she moved to pick up her satchel.
+“My bag,” said Nellie.
+She moved to pick up her satchel.